arpege/Crypto-ICR-lab001/README.md

 ```

 ## Test suite for the client side
-Make sure that all `.py` have execution privilege and python3 is installed on the machine.
+Make sure that all `.py` and bash script have execution privilege and python3 is installed on the machine.
+Run `chmod +x test_client.py && chmod +x client.py` and `chmod +x run_client_test.sh` to add privileges.

+The `test_client.py` file is a modified version of the regular server.
+This version send responses containing volunteers errors to test the reaction of the client.
+A bash script `run_client_test.sh` is used to make all client's calls.

 To run the server test suite :

+1. start the server `./test_client.py`
+2. run the test suite `./run_client_test.sh`